shamansystems/Cheap-FOCer-2/orderingGuide/readme.md

     Quantities of parts in this list are for 5 CFOC2.
 Please scale up the quantities per amount of CFOC2 PCBs you have ordered from JLCPCB.
 Note that the CFOC2 only requires 1x 22uH inductor despite the minimum order quantity of 5 seen in the image above.

-    **If anything is out of stock, then you will have to find an alternative.
-This will most likely happen to the MOSFETs at some point.
-Please choose a MOSFET with similar properties as the one from the BOM.
-Do the same for any other out of stock component by choosing something with the closest properties of the original component from the BOM.**

-    ## Alternative MOSFETs
-    1. NCEP60T20
-    1. SE80160GA20
+    If you have components that are **out of stock** or discontinued please see [this note](#out-of-stock-or-discontinued-components) below.

-    After settling on the quantities you want, please add items to your cart and proceed with the checkout process.
+1. After settling on the quantities you want, please add items to your cart and proceed with the checkout process.

-    Next check out the [assembly guide](../assembly/) for suggested tools to assemble
+1. Next check out the prerequisites section of the [assembly guide](../assembly/) to prepare for when your PCB arrives

 # Out of Stock or Discontinued Components
 Please note that JLCPCB and LCSC will often run out of stock on certain components.
 There is a chance you may have to find an alternative component with the same footprint and properties.
 Check [this page](outOfStock.md) to see if there are alternatives listed for your part.
 If not, post a github issue of where you found a new part so that others can see and we can update [this page](outOfStock.md).